GainesvilleRay/fdinsp/README.md

 Files included:

-fd_db_updater.py -- scrapes data and deposits it into a database
+fdinsp_updater.py -- scrapes data and deposits it into a database

-report_builder.py -- formats a weekly narrative from the database
+report_builder.py -- formats a weekly narrative from the database (for individual county)

+all_reports_builder.py -- updated script to produce all reports in the list of counties

 rinspect.sqlite -- the database